island-is/handbook/dockerizing.md

 That's it.

-When you push this change to `main` your Docker image will get built and pushed to our private central Docker registry
+When you push this change to `master` your Docker image will get built and pushed to our private central Docker registry

 ## Troubleshooting